 Refrigerated containers are one of three major cargo types that are processed at the TAMT, which results in approximately 700 containers per week.
 Of the 700 containers, about 130 containers are moved by truck from TAMT to the National Distribution Center (NDC) in National City, approximately five miles south.
 The remaining containers are transported outside of San Diego, toward Los Angeles and beyond.
-Once at NDC, produce is transferred from 40-foot containers to 53-foot long-haul trailers before being transported out of the Port.
+Once at NDC, produce is transferred from 40-foot containers to 53-foot long-haul trailers before being transported out of the Port to cities further than the Los Angeles region.
 The truck survey determined that currently, one company is responsible for the five-mile route to NDC, and it uses both company-owned and contracted vehicles.
 This route is a potential candidate to test electric truck and charging technologies give that it is relatively short and regular.57